ravikiran300/k8-rrk/README.md

 kubeadm installation(production level k8s)

-First run the script in all the nodes ./Nodes-common.sh(which docker runtime)
+First run the script in all the nodes ./Nodes-common.sh(installs docker runtime and deps)

 Next run  master.sh(which bootstarps k8 cluster and install all its compenents)